euroscipy/euroscipy_proceedings/papers/01_preface/preface.rst

 The participants contributed talks and posters in various scientific fields (pure mathematics, analysis of social networks, earth sciences, etc.) and on programming topics of interest to scientists.
+The keynotes were presented by Cameron Neylon *Network ready research: The role of open source and open thinking* and Peter Wang *Python and the Future of Data
+Analysis: A Fugue in Three Parts*, in the tradition of alternating non-technical and technical perspectives.

 We had for 2013 two very unusual contributions that, in our mind, reflect the conference's connection to a lively and evolving community: Ian Ozsvald's *How